 Despite CMS's covered benefits for chronic kidney disease (CKD) education, very few transplant-eligible patients benefit.
 Much of this is due to disseminating a downpour of dialysis content prior to introducing transplant options.
-Content prioritization must be improved to avoid confusion, overwhelm and blurring "optimal choice" benefits.
+Content prioritization must be improved to avoid confusion, overwhelm and blurring "optimal choice" benefits knowledgeable about that product.

-Using a sales analogy, a customer is more prone to remember and connect with the first product they are exposed to, particularly if the salesperson is more enthusiastic or knowledgeable about that product.
 By the time a second option is introduced, the customer can fall into "information-overload," making it difficult to discern the key differences between the two products presented.
 This analogy underscores risks associated in having large dialysis organizations LDOs (who admittedly report low levels of transplant knowledge) develop and present ESRD education.
 Using this scenario, curriculum developers might unconsciously create bias and potential conflicts of interests.